petersellars/allowed-ips-waf/examples/cloudfront-distribution/README.md

 ]
 ```

-Install the project's dependencies
+Install the project's dependencies using npm.
 ```
 $ npm install
 ```

-Then, you can deploy the CloudFormation stack by running this command
+Deploy the sample CloudFormation stack to an AWS account.
 ```
 $ cdk deploy --outputs-file outputs.json --require-approval never
 ```
-This will write the stacks output to an "outputs.json" file and deploy the stack without pausing to ask for an approval.
+This will write the stacks output to an "outputs.json" file and deploy the stack without pausing to ask for approvals.

 ## Useful commands